emberjs/rfcs/README.md

 stable releases and those packages and versions are noted in the RFC frontmatter.

 Ember's RFC process can be used for process and work plans that are not about code.
-Some examples include Roadmap RFCs, this RFC itself, and changes to learning resources.
+Some examples include Roadmap RFCs, changes to the RFC process itself, and changes to learning resources.
 When such an RFC is a candidate for Released, the work should be shipped as described, and the result should presented to the team with the intent of gathering feedback about whether anything is missing.
 If there is agreement that the work is complete, the RFC may be marked "Released" and a date is provided instead of a version.

-An RFC is moved into "Released" when the above is verified by consensus of the relevant team(s) via PR to update the stage.
+An RFC is moved into "Released" when the above is verified by consensus of the relevant team(s) via a PR to update the stage.

 #### Recommended
+[Recommended]: #recommended

 The "Recommended" stage is the final milestone for an RFC.
 It provides a signal to the wider community to indicate that a feature has been put through its